ashlin311/gif-creator/README.md

-# gif-creator
+# GIF-MAKER

 Hi this is a gif maker

-A simple gif maker using python and tkinter.
+A simple gif maker in python.
+Libraries used:
+Tkinter
+Imageio
+PIL